onstash/blog.onstash.me/content/blog/mental-health-perspective.md

 ## Association

-Try to change your association - the 5 people with whom you regularly hangout with - if you believe they are not adding constructively contributing (mutual) to your life.
-I found this to be crucial because there are many seemingly insignificant toxic behaviours and/or environments that add to our mental stress.
+Try to change your association - the 5 people with whom you hangout with, regularly.
+If you believe they are not constructively contributing (and vice-versa) to your life.
+There are many seemingly insignificant toxic behaviours and environments that add to our mental stress.
 Being in **an association of positive and uplifting people** is super helpful.

 ## Read positive books

 I used to agree with memes that just put someone down if they suggested them to stay positive.
-I don't anymore because reading books like *What to say when you talk to yourself* gives a deeper context about the perspective of that suggestion.
-Subconsciously thinking positive thoughts and developing positive feelings have helped me battle depression bit-by-bit.
+Now I don't.
+Reading books like *What to say when you talk to yourself* gives a deeper context of how the mind works.
+Thinking positive thoughts and developing positive feelings have helped me battle depression bit-by-bit.

 ## Improving physical health is beneficial for mental health

-My friend and I have witnessed the effect of having good physical health has on our mental health.
+My friend and I have seen the effect of having good physical health has on our mental health.